veikman/dmote-keycap/README.md

 With single-head FDM printing in a material like PLA, a relatively simple way to get a good result is to print each key in an upright position, with `supported`.
-In general, a `minimal`-style cap with a tall top plate (hence a pitched ceiling) should not need further support.
+In general, a `minimal`-style cap with a tall top plate (hence a vaulted ceiling) should not need further support.

 Consider the main alternative: Printing each key upside down.
 This will often give you a cleaner stem and skirt, but with an uneven face (i.e. non-nil